jeremyvanlier/enrol_coursepayment/README.md

 See Git for the complete history, major changes will be listed below

+2020011500 - Upgrade Mollie API to the latest version, using composer/vendor now.

 2020010200 - Moodle 3.8 support implemented.

 2019052800 - Moodle 3.7 support implemented.